Skip to main content

 The 76.4 miles of the AT passing through Georgia are protected by a one mile boundary secured by an agreement between the National Park Service and the U.S. Forest Service.

 The most effective way to prevent mishaps is to adequately prepare for the trip.
-Click here for important safety and seasonal information about hiking the AT in Georgia.
-See also information about safety and crime prevention from the Appalachian Trail Conservancy.
+See information about safety and crime prevention from the Appalachian Trail Conservancy.

 Although the section of the AT passing through Georgia can be accessed and enjoyed all year long, there are better times than others to make the trip.
-In March and early April Georgia receives a flood of Spring-Breakers and thu-hikers.
-So if you're looking for a more solitary experience, you will most likely want to avoid these months.
+In March and early April Georgia receives a flood of Spring-Breakers and thru-hikers.
+If you're looking for a more solitary experience, you will most likely want to avoid these months.